Build vs Buy Software?

 “The software industry has seen a significant shift in the way that companies acquire and use software over the last three decades.
 In the early days of the industry, most software was custom built for individual organizations.
 This was a time-consuming and expensive process, but it was the only option available.

 As the industry grew and matured, commercial off-the-shelf (COTS) software became more prevalent.
-This type of software is pre-built and can be purchased by any organization.
+This type of software is pre-built and can be purchased by any organisation.
 It is typically less expensive and quicker to implement than custom built solutions.

 Over the last decade, there has been a trend towards Software as a Service (SaaS).
 This model delivers software over the internet, on a subscription basis.
 It is typically even less expensive than COTS solutions and can be up and running quickly with minimal upfront investment.
 The trend towards SaaS is likely to continue in the coming years, as more companies move away from traditional software purchase models.”